windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 You have to type 0.67 inside 'clicks per second' input field.
 Just click on it, delete previous value, and type new one.

+### What is minimal Windows version supported?

+Your PC must have Windows 7 or later.
+Don't use Windows XP.
+Better use Windows 10.

+### Is this FAQ nearly complete?

+Oh no :) It has been just started.
+Feel free to ask your question via email.
+See the Contacts chapter below.

 <a name="Downloads" />
 ## Downloads